 In summary, consultations with the community should go beyond a minimal level.
 Rather, it is often crucial to engage the community early and value their considerations, for any successful RE venture.

+3.4 Fiscal (Mechanism/Terms)

-Fiscal (Mechanism/Terms): It has proven challenging to obtain financial metrics like ROI, profit margins or cash flow for the different types of RE projects being developed.
+It has proven challenging to obtain financial metrics like ROI, profit margins or cash flow for the different types of RE projects being developed.
 Some RE projects are privately funded and clear auditable (profit-loss) statements are hard to locate and verify.
 Instead, our review has found it more common for authors to discuss fiscal mechanisms like subsidies (including removal of fossil fuel subsidies), carbon pricing, taxation, and electricity pricing reforms, as means to pave the way for RE success [50, 51, 52].
 Thus, in our topic modeling work, we focus on similar areas.
 Fiscal mechanism can either be applies as an incentive for producers, or as a deterrent to consumers.

 In Europe, producers are incentivized via fiscal mechanisms like FIT, Feed-in Premiums (FIP), loan guarantees, soft loans, investment grant and tax incentives as financial schemes to enhance RE development in the region.
 FITs have been the most significant positive influence on the development and profitability of solar energy, specifically in Germany, Spain, Italy and France.
 According to the International Energy Agency (IEA), FITs represent 61% of total subsidies for solar energy technology in Europe [53].
 Tariffs are pricing instruments where governments set funding for RE technologies.
 In a nutshell, these fiscal regulations encourage investment in REs and make adoption more financially manageable, boosting the RE success rate.